Denny (hybrid hominin): Discovery

 The finding consists of a single bone fragment about 2 cm long that was unearthed in 2012 by Russian archeologists at the Denisova Cave from layer 12 of the East Gallery.
 The cave is located in Denisova valley, Altai Mountains in Siberia, Russia.
 At the time, the origin of the bone fragment remained unknown because it was archived along with thousands of other nondescript bone fragments from the cave.

-In 2015, Tom Higham and Katerina Douka, as part of Higham's "PalaeoChron" ERC project, decided to try and apply new scientific methods to see whether they could be used to find human remains amongst the thousands of unidentified bone samples in the site.
+In 2015, Tom Higham and Katerina Douka decided to try and apply new scientific methods to see whether they could be used to find human remains amongst the thousands of unidentified bone samples in the site.
 With the collaboration of the head excavators of the Denisova site; Michael Shunkov and Anatoly Derevianko, they took several bags containing thousands of unidentified bone fragments back to the University of Oxford.
 Samantha Brown, an MSc student at the University of Oxford, worked on the project as part of her dissertation research, screening more than 2000 bone fragments.
 Using Zooarchaeology by Mass Spectrometry (ZooMS) and working with the laboratory of Michael Buckley at the University of Manchester, they were able to compare the collagen protein fingerprints derived from the Denisova Cave bones to animals and humans of known origin, and they discovered that one of these bones (DC1227) belonged to an archaic human.
 A micro-computed tomography (Micro CT) scan of the bone done by Fiona Brock at Cranfield University helped to reveal that the specimen had acid etching and pitting on its surface indicating it may have passed through the digestion system of an animal, likely a hyena.
 Direct radiocarbon dating estimated the specimen to be more than 50,000 years old, and the sequencing of its mitochondrial DNA (mtDNA) at the Max Planck Institute for Evolutionary Anthropology, showed that Denisova 11 had a sequence consistent with a Neanderthal origin.